Reading & Signings

 If there is one thing most authors love, it’s reading and signing their books.
 Martha Egan is happiest in bookstores where she can sign and sell her books—and buy somebody else’s.
 Some of Papalote’s favorite independent bookstore events have taken place at: Maria’s Book Shop, Durango, CO; Singing Wind Books, Benson, AZ; Books and Books, Coral Gables, FL; Sam Weller’s Bookstore, Salt Lake City; Twig Bookstore, San Antonio; and The Reader’s Loft in Green Bay, Wisconsin.
 (Where she can also talk football.)

 Martha Egan and Papalote Press have participated in book festivals large and small, all over the US.
-They include: the gargantuan Book Expo America in Los Angeles; Washington, DC; and at the Javits Center in New York; and the tiny Washington Island Literary Festival beyond Death’s Door on Washington Island, in Wisconsin.
-The Southwest Festival of the Written Word, in Silver City, NM and the The Miami Book Fair.
-The L.A.
-Times Festival of Books at UCLA and the beloved, much missed Border Book Festival on the plaza in Mesilla, NM.
-Papalote had a fabulous time at the Tucson Festival of Books; at the American Library Association, in New Orleans, The Texas Book Festival in Austin, The Chicago Tribune’s Printers Row Book Fair with its all star cast;and The Egg Harbor Book Festival, in Door County, Wisconsin.
-Have books; will travel.
+They include: the gargantuan Book Expo America in Los Angeles; Washington, DC, and at the Javits Center in New York; and the tiny Washington Island Literary Festival beyond Death’s Door on Washington Island, in Wisconsin.
+Others include the Southwest Festival of the Written Word, in Silver City, NM; the Miami Book Fair; yhe L.A.
+Times Festival of Books at UCLA; and the beloved, much missed Border Book Festival on the plaza in Mesilla, NM.
+Papalote had a fabulous time at the Tucson Festival of Books; at the American Library Association, in New Orleans, The Texas Book Festival in Austin, The Chicago Tribune’s Printers Row Book Fair with its all star cast; and The Egg Harbor Book Festival, in Door County, Wisconsin.
+Our slogan: Have books; will travel!